+These are lessons to grow by!

+And this gathering of the Philistines against Israel will affect King Saul.
+How will he respond?

+Let's read on and see.

-1. After the death of Samuel there was a spiritual vacuum left in the land.
+After the death of Samuel there was a spiritual vacuum left in the land.
 And Saul did throw out the mediums and spiritists from the land, which was good.

+Keep in mind that Saul did this in his earlier days when he was still influenced by Samuel's leadership.

+But let me also say this.
+That was not what God had instructed them to do with these spiritist and mediums.

+But once again - a trait indicative of Saul - the King fails to obey God fully.

+In Leviticus 20:27 God commands Israel, "A man or a woman who is a medium, or who has familiar spirits, shall surely be put to death; they shall stone them with stones.

+Their blood shall be upon them."

+If Saul had obeyed the Lord and His Word and eliminated the occultists as God had commanded, this sad chapter would've never happened.

+Saul falls into the trap of his own partial obedience - AND HE ISN'T THE LAST TO DO THAT!

-But what happens when things are not going well, what is Saul going to do?
+And look at what happens when things are not going well, what is Saul going to do?

+What are we going to do when we are in tough situations?

 That is a great question for each of us to answer.
 You see, what will we trust in, who will we seek when the heat is turned up?

-2. For Saul, it was the Philistines again and from his location on Mount Gilboa, just south of the Sea of Galilee, he could watch the movement of the Philistines and he realized he was in trouble!
-Thus, he tries to seek guidance from the Lord but the Lord is silent, He is not answering Saul.
+And here is the trouble for Saul.
+The Philistines are coming after them again, and from his location on Mount Gilboa, just south of the Sea of Galilee, he could watch the movement of the Philistines, and he realized he was in trouble!

+Keep in mind that "Shunem, in the Valley of Jezreel, was about twenty miles north of Aphek, the most northerly Philistine city.
+The fact that the Philistines had penetrated thus far gives an indication of their dominance over Saul's kingdom, and of their intention to press further east to the Jordan."
+(Baldwin)

+And Saul does try to seek guidance from the Lord, but the Lord is silent, He is not answering Saul.

 Now some may feel that this is not fair, but think about it.

 Saul did not listen to Samuel.

 He killed the 85 priests of Nob, murdered them.

-And now he wants to seek the Lord, God was speaking and he refused to listen and thus, God is now silent, which is troubling Saul even more!
+And now he wants to seek the Lord.
+God was speaking and he refused to listen and thus, God is now silent, which is troubling Saul even more!
+And keep in mind that this is not a sign of repentance for Saul, he just wants to get out of the trouble that he is in!

 What will he do now?

 Let's read on and see!

-1. Why did Saul have to ask his men where to find a medium?
+Why did Saul have to ask his men where to find a medium?

 Because Saul had kicked these mediums and spiritists out of the land and now he is looking for them.

 And notice that his men don't try to discourage him from going through with this, which tells me they have succumbed to the way of Saul.

 Remember when Saul asked them to kill Jonathan and then the priests of Nob and they refused.

 Now it seems they have gone to the dark side you might say!

 And En Dor was only a short distance away, that is where this medium lived, close to where the Philistines were located.